 These give an extra layer of cushioning for your feet on walks or treks.
 You can choose from merino wool, IsoCool or anti-bacterial socks depending on the conditions.

-Especially important in colder weather, as you lose heat from your head.
-So once you get to the summit a warm woolly hat could come in very handy.
+Especially important in colder weather, as you will lose a lot of heat from your head.

-Again if you are hiking in colder weather a pair of thermal or waterproof gloves will help you maintain your body heat.
+Again if you are hiking in colder weather a pair of thermal or waterproof gloves will help you retain your body heat.

 Being prepared can’t hurt, but in rough terrains lots of things can.
 Plasters, antiseptic wipes, blister treatment, pain-relief medication are all useful to keep on you.